tf::Executor class

 int tf::Executor::this_worker_id() const

-queries the id of the caller thread in this executor
+queries the id of the caller thread within this executor

 Each worker has an unique id in the range of 0 to N-1 associated with its parent executor.
 If the caller thread does not belong to the executor, -1 is returned.